On denominator conjecture for cluster algebras of finite type: Introduction

 where $d_1,\dots, d_n\in \mathbb{Z}$ and $f(x_1,\dots, x_n)\in \mathbb{Z}[x_1,\dots, x_n]$ is not divisible by any $x_i$.
 The integer vector $d_\mathbf{x}(z)=(d_1,\dots, d_n)$ is called the {\em denominator vector} of $z$ with respect to $\mathbf{x}$.
 We remark that the denominator vector $d_{\mathbf{x}}(z)$ depends on the choice of the initial cluster $\mathbf{x}$.

-Inspired by Lusztig’s parameterization of canonical bases in the theory of quantum groups, Fomin and Zelevinsky \cite{FZ03,FZCA4} formulated the following denominator conjecture, which remains a challenging problem in the field of cluster algebras. \begin{conj}\cite[Conjecture 4.17]{FZ03}\cite[Conjecture 7.6]{FZCA4} Different cluster monomials have different denominator vectors with respect to any given cluster. \end{conj} Conjecture \ref{conj:denominator-conj} was verified for cluster algebras of rank $2$ (\ie $n=2$) via combinatorics of root systems of corresponding Kac-Moody algebras \cite{SZ04} and acyclic cluster algebras with respect to an acyclic intial cluster by representation theory of (valued) quivers \cite{CK06,CK08,RS20}.
-Basing on geometric models provided by marked surfaces, Conjecture \ref{conj:denominator-conj} was established for cluster algebras of type $\mathbb{A}$, $\mathbb{B}$ and $\mathbb{C}$ in \cite{FG22}, and a large class of cluster algebras of surface type with respect to particular choice of initial clusters in \cite{FG24}.
+Inspired by Lusztig’s parameterization of canonical bases in the theory of quantum groups, Fomin and Zelevinsky \cite{FZ03,FZCA4} formulated the following denominator conjecture, which remains a challenging problem in the field of cluster algebras. \begin{conj}\cite[Conjecture 4.17]{FZ03}\cite[Conjecture 7.6]{FZCA4} Different cluster monomials have different denominator vectors with respect to any given cluster. \end{conj} Conjecture \ref{conj:denominator-conj} was verified for cluster algebras of rank $2$ (\ie $n=2$) via combinatorics of root systems of corresponding Kac-Moody algebras \cite{SZ04} and acyclic cluster algebras with respect to an acyclic initial cluster by representation theory of (valued) quivers \cite{CK06,CK08,RS20}.
+Based on geometric models provided by marked surfaces, Conjecture \ref{conj:denominator-conj} was established for cluster algebras of type $\mathbb{A}$, $\mathbb{B}$ and $\mathbb{C}$ in \cite{FG22}, and a large class of cluster algebras of surface type with respect to particular choices of initial clusters in \cite{FG24}.
 A weaker version of this conjecture has also been explored in several works, see \cite{GP12,NS14,FuG19,GyYu20,FGL21} for instance.
-On the contrary, Jiarui Fei \cite{Fei} find a counterexample to Conjecture \ref{conj:denominator-conj}.
+In contrast, Jiarui Fei \cite{Fei} found a counterexample to Conjecture \ref{conj:denominator-conj}.
 The associated Jacobian algebra of Fei's counterexample is of wild type.
-One may still expect that this conjecture is true for many important classes of cluster algebras.
+Nevertheless, one may still expect that this conjecture is true for many important classes of cluster algebras.